Skip to main content

 Workflow failure

 Trigger an alert upon any workflow within your workspace failing, or use conditions to trigger a failure alert for a specific workflow or group of workflows.
-Use tags, workflow ID, workflow creator, etc., to build conditions.
+Use tags, workflow ID, workflow creator, and more to create conditions for targeted failure alerts, providing an efficient way to monitor workflow performance.

 Event context